tommygeiger/node-spotify-auth/README.md

 # Spotify Authentication in Node

-Node.js web app with Spotify API functionality.
-Implements "authorization code" OAuth authentication flow bootstrapped from [this repo](https://github.com/spotify/web-api-auth-examples).
+Node.js web app with Spotify Authorization Code authentication flow, bootstrapped from [this repo](https://github.com/spotify/web-api-auth-examples).

 Here are steps for running a Spotify web app locally starting from this repo (requires [Node.js](https://nodejs.org/en/)):